labcodes/django-react-boilerplate/README.EN.md

     - a pattern for the compiled `.js` files consisting of a name, 'main' by default, and a hash

-    - `webpack-stats.json` as the file where the Bundle Tracker will write the status of the process, the same one we see at the terminal when running Webpack
+    - `webpack-stats.json` as the file where the Bundle Tracker will write the status of the process (the output we see at the terminal when running Webpack)

-You can change the names of those files and directories the way you feel prefer, just remember to change it on the Webpack Loader section in `settings.py`.
+You can change the names of those files and directories the way you prefer, just remember to change it on the Webpack Loader section in `settings.py`.

 As we start compiling the files, if there's an error message in `webpack-stats.json` and the Django server is running with the `DEBUG` parameter set to `True` this message will be displayed as a 500 error the same way Django's own messages are shown.